graded-cs-resources/IB-Computer-Science-Notes/unit1/commandline.md

   - [ ] Type `ls` and press enter to see a list of files. (on Windows, typing `dir` will do the same thing if you like that better)

 * **`pwd`** will **p**rint the **w**orking **d**irectory - it tells you what folder you are in!
-  - [ ] type `pwd` and see what happens.
+  - [ ] type `pwd` and press enter, then see what happens.
 You should be in your main user folder.
 Most command lines give you the output of `pwd` right on the command line without typing.

 * **`cd ~`** **c**hanges **d**irectories to your home (~) folder
-  - [ ] You should be in your home, or user, folder.
-Just in case you aren't, type `cd ~`.
-The `~` symbol (usually in the upper-left of your keyboard, and you need to use `Shift`) is a shortcut for "home directory" so this will take you to your home folder if you aren't there.
+  - [ ] If you type this command now, it's quite possible nothing will happen!
+You should already be in your home, or user, folder.
+Just in case you aren't, type `cd ~` and press enter.

 * **`mkdir`*`name`*** will make a directory, or folder.
   - [ ] We want to make a directory to hold our code for this course.
 For simplicity, let's make it right here in your user folder.
 Type `mkdir ibcs` to make a folder called "ibcs" in the current directory (we can always move this later if you want)